COS301-SE-2021/Adventure-IT/README.md

 -Integrating micro-services together in the main controller.<br>
 -Creating unit as well as Integration tests for a portion of the micro-services.<br>
 -Debugging possible errors which have occured throughout development.<br>

+## Shivek Goodoon

+In terms of work on the project my primary focus is on backend development.
+This includes developing and working the following:<br><br>
+-Developing backend services (Budget, Checklist, Itinerary, Location).<br>
+-Creating unit as well as Integration tests for a portion of the micro-services.<br>
+-Debugging possible errors which have occured throughout development.<br>